 - Currently enrolled in high school (or equivalent program).

 - United States citizen, permanent resident, or international student with approvedUS Visa.

 International students are welcome to join our in-person and online classes.
 If you want to attend in-person classes and you are not a United States citizen or Permanent Resident, you are considered an international student.
 International students joining our program are required to have an F-1 student visa.
 We are not able to accept B-2 visas at this time.

-In addition to Visa requirements, International students may be required to submit evidence of English Language proficiency.
+In addition to visa requirements, international students may be required to submit evidence of English Language proficiency.
 International students are required to upload one of the following documents:

 - Test results from either the TOEFL, TOEFL Home Edition, TOEFL ITP Plus, IELTS, IELTS Indicator, Pearson Test of English (PTE), Duolingo, or SAT/ACT.
 A score report showing a minimum TOEFL examination score of 76 iBT, IELTS score of 6, or PTE score of 48.